0cjs/sedoc/app/gitlab-ci.md

 'true'`.
 This appears to be `bash -x`, is very, very noisy and will probably display all your secrets in the output log.

+##### Environment Variables

-As well as any variables defined in the build configuration, there are also a large number of preset variables.
-These are described on the [variables] page, and include (but are not limited to):
+As well as any variables defined in the build configuration, there are also a large number of predefined environment variables.
+These are described on the [variables] page.
+There they mention that variable names changed from GitLab 8.x to 9.0, but the names actually seem to be determined by the runner version, not the GitLab version.

+Selected variables are: , and include (but are not limited to):

 * [`GIT_STRATEGY`]: `clone`, `fetch` (also does git clean) or `none`
 * [`GIT_CHECKOUT`]: If `false` doesn't check out current branch